michaelbrawn/homebridge-deebot-wiki/Beta-Version.md

 You will need to restart HOOBS each time you change the version of the plugin.

 ## Feedback
-If you experience an issue with the beta package then please create an issue on GitHub and mention that you are using the beta 😄.
+If you experience an issue with the beta package then do create an issue on GitHub and mention that you are using the beta 😄.